annaptasznik/swim-lap-counter-and-timer/README.md

 Project completed for UW's Software Engineering for Embedded Systems course.

 ## Overview
-The purpose of this project is to build a device to assist swimmers with counting, timing, and tracking progress of their swim laps.
+The purpose of this project is to build a device prototype that assists swimmers with counting, timing, and tracking progress of their swim laps.

 Using a Raspberry Pi,button, and LED, the device will register every button click as the beginning of a new lap.
 It will count the number of laps (ie, button clicks), as well as count the time between clicks.
 LED color indicates whether the most recent lap was slower or faster than the last.
 Finally, a swimmer registers the end of their session by holding down the button, after which their results are written to disk for later review.